 GLP (Prestwich) LLP is registered as an LLP in England & Wales with the Partnership No: OC351774, and has the SRA ID: 543409

 The GLP Solicitors practices are committed to providing high quality legal advice and client care.

-If you are unhappy about any aspect of the service you have received, or about the invoice or bill for professional services that has been issued, please contact the Complaints partner for each legal practice using the telephone number or email address shown on the relevant page on this website, or by by post.
+If you are unhappy about any aspect of the service you have received, or about the invoice or bill for professional services that has been issued, please contact the Complaints Partner (email@example.com) for each legal practice using the telephone number or email address shown on the relevant page on this website, or by post.

 If you are not satisfied with the firm’s handling of your compliant you can request the Legal Ombudsman on 0300 555 0333 to consider your complaint.